cyberbluz/Eradicate-and-Recovery/README.md

+# Now it time to Clean up the Mess

 ![image](https://github.com/user-attachments/assets/4d031cdc-024e-47c0-8a1c-8b457e96ea9e)

+## Referring back to my Playbook, I was able to...
 ## Metrics After Hardening / Security Controls
 ## For the "AFTER" metrics, Network Security Groups were hardened by blocking ALL traffic with the exception of my admin workstation, and all other resources were protected by their built-in firewalls as well as Private Endpoint
 ![image](https://github.com/user-attachments/assets/e85907eb-3bd5-4f75-8dbf-bc6ad326868e)